 Scheduling and Cancellations

-All trips utilizing a University driver are to be scheduled and cancelled through the Department of Public Safety Administrative Assistant/Fleet Manager.
+All trips utilizing a University driver are to be scheduled and cancelled through the Department of Public Safety Parking Services & Fleet Manager.
 Trips are not to be scheduled or cancelled directly through the University driver.
 This will allow us to track and adjust hours to keep overtime charges to a minimum.

 When possible, requests for drivers should be made no less than 30 days in advance and cancellations should be done no less than 5 days prior to the trip departure.